Suns vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Suns Betting Records & Stats

-- Phoenix has combined with its opponents to score more than 228.5 points in 38 of 82 games this season.
+- Phoenix and its opponents have gone over 224.5 combined points in 45 of 82 games this season.

-- Phoenix has a 225.2-point average over/under in its outings this season, 3.3 fewer points than this game's total.
+- The average point total in Phoenix's games this year is 225.2, 0.7 more than this matchup's over/under.

 Suns vs. Nuggets Over/Under Stats (Regular Season)